opengeospatial/e-learning/source/sld/text/overview.rst

 Audience
 --------
-Students that are familiar with web services and WMS and want to improve understanding on SLD.
+Students that are familiar with web services and WMS and want to improve their understanding of SLD.

 Learning Objectives
 -------------------

 At the completion of the module students will be able to:

-- Explain what is a Style Layer Descriptor (SLD)
+- Explain what a Style Layer Descriptor (SLD) is
 - Describe what can be done with an SLD
 - Be able to use an SLD in an OGC request